 The range of leagues on offer will suit most punters’ needs.
 In addition to the main Australian codes, BoomBet covers countless soccer leagues around the world, including many lower division leagues.
 They even go down to the National League North & South in England.
 The various Australian NPL leagues are also covered.
 For tennis the ATP and WTA tours are covered, but ITF is not.
 The major American codes are offered but at the time of writing we couldn’t see any NCAA leagues.
 For baseball the American MLB and Japanese NPB are covered, but other foreign leagues such as those in Korea, China and Mexico are not.
 Overall, the casual punter will find everything they need, while people with really obscure interests will need to look elsewhere.

 For the popular leagues the range of markets per fixture is strong.
-We observed 20+ markets per game for the AFL and NRL and 18 markets for the MLB.
+We have observed 50+ markets for A-League and EPL fixtures, 24 markets for the AFL and NRL, 44 markets for the NHL and 22 markets for the MLB.
 For lower-interest sports like the NPC in New Zealand, there are 2-3 markets per game.
-For the popular fixtures some pre-made same-game multis are available, but custom-built same-game multis aren’t yet available.
-Futures markets are available, but, apart from the AFL, they are typically limited to the competition winner, as opposed to additional markets for top half, relegation, wooden spoon, etc.

 Anyone who has previously wagered on horse racing will find the BoomBet interface to be intuitive and easy to use.
 Quick links are provided in the left hand column as well as at the top of the centre column when racing is selected.
 Icons ara provided at the top of the centre column to toggle on and off the display of the thoroughbred, harness and greyhounds racecards.
 You can also toggle the display of Australian and international venues.

 A range of overseas thoroughbred venues are covered in addition to the Australian and New Zealand racecards.
 Overseas harness racing is also offered.